jagritdrolia/json-merge/README.md

 	It is merging the file in O(N * no_of_files).
 	I am scanning each file once and store the key and value.
 	If in next file I am getting the same key I am appending that key to the same key.

+* Solution is generic and it will work with anytype of key u pass.
+* It will also support non English Character